What is PRISMM?

-Patient Response to Immunotherapy using Spliceosome Mutational Markers (PRISMM) is a novel trial offered through Johns Hopkins, designed for patients with advanced breast cancers whose tumors have been sequenced and carry a specific rare mutation (SF3B1).
+Patient Response to Immunotherapy using Spliceosome Mutational Markers (PRISMM) is a novel trial offered through Johns Hopkins, designed for patients with advanced cancers whose tumors have been sequenced and carry a specific rare mutation (SF3B1, U2AF1 or SRSF2).

-For now, only patients with metastatic breast cancer who have undergone sequencing and whose tumors display a rare “spliceosome” mutation (SF3B1) are eligible for the trial.
+For now, patients with metastatic breast cancer, or other solid tumors (hematologic malignancies and lymphoma excluded) who have undergone sequencing and whose tumors display a rare “spliceosome” mutation (SF3B1, U2AF1 or SRSF2) are eligible for the trial.

-Spliceosome mutations occur rarely in breast cancer — about 4% of patients may have them.
+Spliceosome mutations occur rarely in solid tumors — for example, about 4% of patients with breast cancer may have them.
 Because of how the spliceosome works, we think tumors carrying a spliceosome mutation may respond to immune therapy (see For Physicians for more detailed information).

 - Either you or your doctor can submit your information for screening.
 Join PRISMM, and answer the questions on our secure form, which is your informed consent for the trial.
 You will need your oncologist’s contact information, and an electronic copy of your molecular diagnostics report (common companies include Foundation Medicine, TEMPUS, and Caris).

 - Once we receive your form, our study coordinators will review your submission.
 If you do not appear to have one of the mutations of interest, we will enter your information into our database.
 If PRISMM expands to include a mutation that your tumor carries, we may notify you and invite you again to participate.